cf-json/cf-json.github.io/specification.md

 The number of significant figures used to express numeric data values should be sensible for data efficiency and readability.
 However the decimal precision of the data does not imply its underlying accuracy or precision.

 #### Time
-Time data should be expressed as numeric values relative to a start time as in CF-conventions or as [ISO8601](https://www.iso.org/iso-8601-date-and-time-format.html) strings.
+Time data should be expressed as numeric values relative to a start time as in CF-conventions OR as an array of [ISO8601](https://www.iso.org/iso-8601-date-and-time-format.html) strings.

 Example:
 ```Javascript